Nori-zk/eth-processor/README.md

 ## How to re-deploy (updating an existing contract)

 This is a work in progress.
+Make sure to clear your 01js cache.

 ## Troubleshooting

-There are constant problems with 01js's cache mechanism.
+There are constant problems with 01js's cache being stale.
 If you expect your projects vks have change, then remove the `~/.cache/o1js/` contents before running `npm run deploy`.

 ## How to run tests